comoody/MSEdgeExplainers/PwaUriHandler/explainer.md

 #### File Location

-In the case where a fully specified `base` is used, the association file must be found at `[base]/.well-known/pwa-site-association` (without an extension).
+In the case where a fully specified `host` is used, the association file must be found at `[host]/.well-known/pwa-site-association` (without an extension).

-If a `base` with a `*.` prefix is used, the pwa-site-association file must be present at the path without the prefix.
-Eg. a `base` of `*.contoso.com` must have a `pwa-site-association` file at `contoso.com/.well-known/pwa-site-association`.
+If a `host` with a `*.` prefix is used, the pwa-site-association file must be present at the path without the prefix.
+Eg. a `host` of `*.contoso.com` must have a `pwa-site-association` file at `contoso.com/.well-known/pwa-site-association`.

 #### Failure to Associate